MatveiSlizkii/Receipt-Application/demoArtifact/README.md

 - the project was written with the expectation of dividing into microservices and further expansion

 ## Tech
-Finance application uses next technologies:
+Receipt application uses next technologies:
 - Java 17
 - Spring Boot
 - Hibernate